benchling/refac/ARCHITECTURE.md

 The logic for #3 + #4 is shared across the `move_*` family.

 3. We execute the `ReplaceImportsCodemod` to update all the import statements in the codebase.
 This is the meat of the movepy codemod.
+As a performance improvement, we try to only run it on files that may have been affected by `git grep`-ing for relevant words.

+4. Finally, we `git grep` for the old and new paths and use `sed` to replace any string references to the moved file/symbol/import.